adomin01/myfitnesspal/README.md

 I set it to be able to create a max of 100 users but that can easily be extended.
 That number is hardcoded because I was in a rush.
 There's also the possibility of a race condition if millions of people start using this at the same time.
 A couple of them might get the same userid and then who knows what'll happen.

+It also uses a file for a database.
+But if for an actual production system we probably want a REAL database.
+Since no transactions are going to be taking place I'd probably go with a NoSQL database like Cassandra but that's just me.

 * What you would do if you had more time:

 Well, as I previously mentioned, there's this race condition.
 It should be extremely rare, and since this is only for an assessment it's probably never going to be an issue.
 But if I intended to open this up to the whole world then I'd probably fix that.